I asked a bunch of travel bloggers for their ultimate best things to in Ecuador and Ecuador tourist attractions.

 Located about 50 km south of Quito, Cotopaxi has become one of the biggest tourist attractions in Ecuador.

-Cotopaxi is nearly 6,000 meters high, and while is not technically difficult it definitely requires some extra effort.
+Cotopaxi is nearly 6,000 meters high, and while it is not technically difficult, it definitely requires some extra effort.
 It takes around 6 hours to climb up to the summit and 3 more hours to get back to the shelter.

-The hike is done during the night, so you won’t see any further than what your torch can light.
-Moreover, you’ll feel cold, fatigue and a lack of oxygen.
+The hike is done during the night so that you won’t see any further than your torchlight.
+Moreover, you’ll feel cold, fatigue, and lack oxygen.

-Don’t worry, I’m not trying to scare you here.
-I just want you to know the facts as more than half of the tourists attempting Cotopaxi simply don’t make it.
+Don’t worry; I’m not trying to scare you here.
+I want you to know the facts as more than half of the tourists attempting Cotopaxi simply don’t make it.

-If you don’t have much hiking experience, it’s alright, you can visit the shelter which is at 4,800 meters, and enjoy superb views.
+If you don’t have much hiking experience, it’s alright; you can visit the shelter at 4,800 meters and enjoy superb views.

-However, if you are in good shape and properly acclimatised, go for it!
+However, if you are in good shape and properly acclimatized, go for it!